moschiel/renode-pcf8574-tutorial/README.md

         public void Write(byte[] data)
         {
             // Follow TI Rev. K Figure 7-3: each byte updates the port.
-            // Section 7.3.1 conflicts with that diagram; see the README note. foreach(var value in data)
+            // Datasheet section 7.3.1 conflicts with that diagram; see the README note. foreach(var value in data)
             {
                 this.Log(LogLevel.Debug, "I2C write: output latch changed from 0x{0:X2} to 0x{1:X2}.", outputLatch, value);